 While those using it in Dr Oz’s experiment lost weight without making any other changes, clearly better and faster results are seen when using a more all-in approach.

 Yacon Root Syrup or supplement?

 If you are going to add Yacon Root to your daily diet, you have a decision to make.
 Will you go for the syrup or choose a supplement instead?

 A lot depends on what you want to use it for.
 Since Yacon Syrup is naturally sweet and has fewer calories than sugar, a lot of people opt to use it as a substitute.
 However you can get the potential benefits of the root by taking a convenient supplement each day instead, rather than handling the actual syrup itself.

 So you can see that Yacon Root appears to have plenty going for it.
-If you are serious about trying to lose weight in 2015, maybe the Yacon Root will be the supplement that helps you get there.
+If you are serious about trying to lose weight, maybe the Yacon Root will be the supplement that helps you get there.